Sustainable Mindset Chain of Change.

 In the MID specifically, student projects are targeting issues in climate, healthcare, anticorruption, refugee crisis as well as the strategy to implement the SDGs which address some of the world’s greatest challenges.
 This program has also enabled the students to work closely with organizations such as UNITAR, UN World Food Programme, Transparency International, Fundacion Recover Hospitales para Africa, Puentes Globales and UNWTO whom have initiatives specifically focused on sustainability.

 Selected candidates between 16-17 years old will spend 5 days visiting our university during the Junior Advisory Board Program.
 During the week, they will be able to express their ideas on how higher education could be a solution to tackle the problem of climate change within the International Relations context.
 Students will take part in a series of workshops and conferences with top senior research professors from the international relations and climate change fields to develop tools and contribute ideas about the future of higher education.
 Additionally, selected candidates will be granted an 80% scholarship to study at IE University.
-This year, the academic coordination is led by the School of Global and Public Affairs.Junior Advisory Board
+The academic coordination is led by the School of Global and Public Affairs.Junior Advisory Board

 Their projects were the following: